What countries make up the united kingdom?

 Related Questions

-What is united kingdom?
+Where is the united kingdom?

-Ask HotBot: What is united kingdom?
+Ask HotBot: Where is the united kingdom?

 What countries are in the united kingdom?